jdsmith2004/sprintThree/README.md

 SQL Lite3

 The database is accessed as an array
-{Describe the structure (tables) of the relational database that you created.}

 # Development Environment

 I used repl.it as my code editor

-{Describe the programming language that you used and any libraries.}
 # Language:
 Python